IgnacioMB/csvcli/README.md

 - Filter and query:
   - select subsets of the tabular data
   - sort by a given column
-  - Need more?
+  - need more?
 Ok then just run SQL queries on it!
   - In all cases you can save the output to a new file

 - Change the format: